xddxdd/blog/src/content/article/en/fun/ai-agent-bankrupted-their-operator-scan-dn42.lantian/index.md

 ## Agent Builds Website Noting IRC Participant's Behaviours

-After the AI agent is banned from the IRC channel, there was a brief discussion about whether the AI will generate a blog post blaming humans of being unwelcoming, similar to [another agent who published a hit piece after their Pull Request was rejected](https://theshamblog.com/an-ai-agent-published-a-hit-piece-on-me/):
+After the AI agent is banned from the IRC channel, there was a brief discussion about whether the AI will generate a blog post blaming humans of being unwelcoming, similar to [another agent who published a hit piece after its Pull Request was rejected](https://theshamblog.com/an-ai-agent-published-a-hit-piece-on-me/):

 ```log
 05-10 09:00 <glueckself>: